shivanshdave/2020-432/projects/project1/project1_proposal_rubric.md

 # Reporting the Results

-Once the grading for a initial draft of a proposal is completed, the teaching assistants will:
+Once the grading for a initial draft of a proposal is completed, the teaching assistants will do two things:

-  - place the project title, and the student’s grade regarding each of the ten points of the proposal (1 or 0) should be placed on the Google Sheet Dr. Love has made available to you, as well as providing any additional comments regarding specific issues that the student needs to address regarding any area where the student failed to get the point.

-Once that has happened, Dr. Love will then:

-  - place the student’s total score (0-10) on Canvas, and provide a comment in Canvas specifying either “Congratulations\!
+1.  place the student’s total score (0-10) on Canvas, and provide a comment in Canvas specifying either “Congratulations\!
 Proposal Accepted.” (for a score of 10) or “Redo requested on Parts X, Y, Z.”
     (for a score of 0-9 - specifying as X, Y, and Z the Parts of the proposal need to be redone.)
-  - handle the grading of all revisions.
+2.  place the project title, and the student’s grade regarding each of the ten points of the proposal (1 or 0) on the Google Sheet Dr. Love has made available to the TAs, as well as providing any additional comments regarding specific issues that the student needs to address regarding any area where the student failed to get the point.

+The TAs will also handle the first revision of each of the proposals, which will be graded on the same scale.
+Revisions are due 48 hours after the “Redo requested” notice is posted to Canvas.
+Should a student be unable to resolve the TA’s concerns in a first revision, Dr. Love will review any additional revisions.

+## When Will Dr. Love see the proposals?

+Dr. Love will review each proposal, either:

+  - once the TAs have awarded it a score of 10, either in the first submission or after one revision
+  - or when the student has submitted a second revision, having failed to score a 10 previously.

+Should Dr. Love feel the need for additional clarification, or wish to caution the student regarding any part of the project in anticipation of the final portfolio, he will produce additional comments for the student at that time.
+If he is satisfied, then he won’t.

 # Special Notes for Project Groups (rather than Individuals)